kuldeepJadhav/steroids/_posts/ios/2013-05-27-loading-html.markdown

 platforms: iOS
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/50-using-the-native-loading-screen).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/3-user-interface-and-design/contents/50-using-the-native-loading-screen).